 Monuments and places of interest in Alcaucín

-- Zalia Castle: Built by Phoenicians and rebuilt by the Arabs.
-The name of the castle comes from Queen Zalia who used to go down to the river daily to bathe.
-In 1485 after the reconquest the castle became a prison for the Moors who rebelled.
+- Zalia Castle: Built by the Phoenicians and rebuilt by the Arabs.
+The name of the castle comes from the queen Zalia who went down to the river daily to bathe.
+During and after the rebellion of the Moors for the reconquest the castle became a prison for the Moors who rebelled.

 - Zalia City: The city of Zalia was in the area of the same name, at the gates of the Zafarraya Pass.
 It could be identified with the Phoenician city of Tágara.

-- Fountain of the five pipes: No exact date of its construction is known.
+- Fuente de los Cinco Caños: Fountain of the five pipes, no exact date of its construction is known, el aspecto actual se debe a la restauración al final de los años 90.
 Legend says if you drink from the middle pipe you will meet a young man/girl from the village.

 - El Alcázar Recreational Area: This is a recreational area with good facilities, located on the bank of the Alcaucín river, which with its small waterfalls and the thick vegetation that surrounds it are some of the natural attractions of this charming, charming place.